jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 ```

-Note the use of aliases when henreriting async functions from their respective libraries in this way, the compiler knows exactly what to call when building the binary.
+Note the use of aliases when inheriting async functions from their respective libraries in this way, the compiler knows exactly what to call when building the binary.

 ```rust
 use async_std::task::{self as std_task};